wootencl/pokitdok-java/README.md

 ```

 This version of pokitdok-java supports, and defaults to using, the new
 PokitDok v4 API.
-If you'd like to continue using the previous v3 API,
+If you"d like to continue using the previous v3 API,
 instantiate the PokitDok object like this:

 ```